In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Results

 The Nb 3$d$ spectrum ($h\nu$=\SI{1000}{\electronvolt}) with the fitted components typical for all niobium samples treated with BCP is presented in Figure \ref{fig:XPS_typical}(f).
 Peak maxima of the components, as well as the respective FWHMs estimated by the procedure described in the previous section are summarized in Table \ref{tab:Nb_components_BE}.
 The relative percentage areas of the fitted peaks are summarized in Table \ref{tab:XPS_all_components}.

-The EDC of Nb 3$d$ collected from the BCPed niobium was dominated by the Nb\textsuperscript{+5} state (Nb$_2$O$_5$) with minor contributions from lower oxides.
-At that stage it has been assumed that fluorine may be distributed within the native oxide layer as Nb$_2$O$_{5-x}$F$_x$ or/and located under the pentoxide. \redall{Analysis of the data presented in Table \ref{tab:XPS_all_components} shows, that in the initial niobium samples the area of Nb\textsuperscript{+0.6} peak component is approximately zero, and it is getting pronounced upon baking.
-Thus, it exists only in the niobium subjected to the thermal treatment, and is the highest for \SI{400}{\degreeCelsius}-baked Nb.
-It was reported that oxidation of niobium at \SIrange{400}{500}{\degreeCelsius} proceeds via creation of Nb$_6$O phase \autocite{chang1969phase} which is close to Nb\textsuperscript{+0.4} state.
-Alternatively, it can also be assumed that Nb\textsuperscript{+0.6} may refer to a niobium bond with the element other than oxygen (for example, fluorine interstices) which is created during anneal.}
+The EDC of Nb 3$d$ collected from the initial niobium was dominated by the Nb\textsuperscript{+5} state (Nb$_2$O$_5$) with minor contributions from lower oxides.
+At that stage it has been assumed that fluorine may be distributed within the native oxide layer as Nb$_2$O$_{5-x}$F$_x$ or/and located under the pentoxide.

 From the data of Table \ref{tab:XPS_all_components} one can approximately estimate the atomic concentration of oxygen ions found in the state of niobium oxides (Nb\textsuperscript{+5}, Nb\textsuperscript{+4}, Nb\textsuperscript{+3}, Nb\textsuperscript{+2}) and interstitials (the remaining states) within the XPS-information depth.
 For calculation, the number of associated oxygen ions in each oxidation state per Nb-atom was considered as well as the Nb\textsuperscript{+5} peak area was corrected (scaled by 0.5) as Nb$_2$O$_5$ contains two atoms of niobium.
 The average values obtained for BCP-ed niobium are \SI{58.6}{\atpercent} and \SI{5.3}{\atpercent} for niobium oxides and interstitials, respectively.
-These values were used for the calculation of oxygen-concentration depth profiles.
+These values have been used for the calculation of oxygen-concentration depth profiles.

-Upon analysis of the room-temperature Nb 3$d$ core-levels of the BCPed niobium samples collected from the same location it was revealed that Nb\textsuperscript{+4} state was initially absent and it appeared subsequently while the other core-levels were recorded.
+Upon analysis of the room-temperature Nb 3$d$ core-levels of the initial niobium samples collected from the same location it was revealed that the Nb\textsuperscript{+4} state was initially absent and it appeared subsequently while other core-levels were recorded.
 At that, a hardly pronounced shoulder within F 1$s$ at \SI{686.8}{\electronvolt} appeared which is interpreted as C-F bond \autocite{nikolenko2002xps}.
 Thus, the formation of Nb\textsuperscript{+4} state at room temperature is most likely associated with the formation of vacancies in the pentoxide due to F-ions transition to an adsorbed state on the sample surface and interaction with carbonaceous layer at the niobium surface.